NetworkManager/NetworkManager/CONTRIBUTING.md

 ### clang-format

-The formatting is automated using clang-format.
-Run `./contrib/scripts/nm-code-format.sh -i` ([[1]](contrib/scripts/nm-code-format.sh)) to reformat the code or run `clang-format` yourself.
+The formatting is automated using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
+Run `./contrib/scripts/nm-code-format.sh -i` ([[1]](contrib/scripts/nm-code-format.sh)) to reformat

-You may also call `./contrib/scripts/nm-code-format-container.sh` which runs a Fedora container using podman.
+the code or run `clang-format` directly.

 As the generated format depends on the version of clang-format, you need to use the correct clang-format version.
 That is basically the version that our [gitlab-ci pipeline](https://gitlab.freedesktop.org/NetworkManager/NetworkManager/-/pipelines) uses for the "check-tree" test.
 This is the version from a recent Fedora installation.

+You may also run `./contrib/scripts/nm-code-format-container.sh` which uses a Fedora container with podman and the correct version of clang-format.

 You are welcome to not bother and open a merge request with wrong formatting, but note that we then will automatically adjust your contribution before merging.

 The automatic reformatting was done by commit 328fb90f3e0d4e35975aff63944ac0412d7893a5.
 Use `--ignore-rev` option or `--ignore-revs-file .git-blame-ignore-revs` to ignore